kkuznets/transaction-classifier-api/README.md

 - The API allowes querying transactions based on categories and/or counterpart names based on date(time) ranges provided in the query params.
 See the API documentation for more details.
 - The POST requests are assumed to be sent with lower_case keys in the JSON body.
 This was not an easy choice, but it was made to keep the codebase consistent and easy to read.
 - The transaction_id is not unique and is not used as a primary key.
 This was done to support the possibility of multiple transactions with the same transaction_id (e.g., in the case of refund or card decline).
 Instead, the primary key (`id` field) is generated for each transaction.
+- The transaction category doesn't exist as a db table.
+Instead, it's stored in the `category` field of the `Transaction` model.
+This was done to simplify the database schema and queries.
+The allow-list of categories is stored in the Enum that is also used to filter categories in the serving API.
+This allows to easily add new categories and have them available in the API without changing the database schema.
+- OpenAI API is used to classify the transaction category.
+There was no training data provided, so it wasn't possible to pre-train custom models.
+It would be possible to build a custom classifier with sentence-transformers, but if previous experienceif any indication, its accuracy would be lower than that of GPT-3.5-turbo.

 ### Future Improvements